FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 SOCAnalyst1@box.cat
 Phone 777-6699
 ```
-3.3 Alert plan is now in effect, Client, Box, must receive an executive summary.
+3.3 EIR handbook Alert plan is now in effect, Client, Box, must receive an executive summary.

 > [!IMPORTANT]
 > Stay alert for contact from MSSP on new opened ticket.